jorgstei/Web-Platform-for-Adaptive-Comparative-Judgement/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Creative Commons (by-nc-sa) License.
 See `LICENSE` for more information.

 <!-- CONTACT -->